sclorg/s2i-php-container/README.md

 For more information about using these images with OpenShift, please see the official [OpenShift Documentation](https://docs.okd.io/latest/using_images/s2i_images/php.html).

+This image is also test in OpenShift 4 environment

 For more information about contributing, see
 [the Contribution Guidelines](https://github.com/sclorg/welcome/blob/master/contribution.md).
 For more information about concepts used in these container images, see the